 Our attorneys regularly assist clients in situations where violations of municipal building codes have been alleged.
 This work typically involves negotiation with municipal authorities, development of mitigation plans and agreements, and court appearances in lawsuits based upon alleged code violations.
-This experience is also used in assisting clients who propose renovation of older buildings and in the permitting process.
+This experience also facilitates clients who propose renovation of older buildings and throughout the permitting process.

 State and Federal Regulation

 Real estate development, particularly that involving the construction of large-scale projects, is often subject to municipal, state, and federal regulation.
 Taft's land use attorneys have successfully represented clients before a variety of federal, state and municipal regulatory agencies, including the Federal Aviation Administration, the Army Corps of Engineers, the US, Ohio and Indiana Environmental Protection Agencies, and the Illinois Department of Transportation, the Indiana Department of Environmental Management, in connection with developments that require multi-government approvals.

 - Handled the purchase, sale, and land use entitlements, including approval of a new planned unit development for a five-story mixed-use building with 265 residential units and retail on the bottom two floors, including a parking structure.

 - Provided land use counsel for zoning entitlements for a new town home development adjacent to an existing multi-family development owned by the client.

 - Managed the acquisition, disposition, and redevelopment of real property for reuse, revitalization, and/or restoration that was complicated by the presence of environmental contamination.